 The Village of Rio Grande no longer produces its own water.
 The Village of Rio Grande buys their water from Gallia County Rural Water.
-In 2020 Rio Grande purchased 22.271 mgs from Gallia County Rural Water.
-The Village of Rio Grande had a 33% water loss for the calendar year of 2020.
+In 2022 Rio Grande purchased 27.052 mgs from Gallia County Rural Water.
+The Village of Rio Grande had a 35% water loss for the calendar year of 2022.
 Gallia County Rural Water's water source is groundwater from 10 wells located in Gallipolis and Addison Townships of Gallia County.
 The water is drawn from the Ohio River Valley Aquifer.
 The aquifer that supplies drinking water to the Gallia Rural Water Association's #1 Well Field has (according to the OEPA) a high susceptibility to contamination, as indicated by the fact that ground water contamination by volatile organic chemicals was detected in the raw water in the early 90's.
 Future contamination can possibly be avoided by implementing protective measures.
 The aquifer that supplies drinking water to the Gallia Rural Water Association's #2 Well Field has a moderate susceptibility to contamination, due to the sensitivity of the aquifer in which the wells are located and the existence of several potential contaminant sources within the protection zone.
-This does not mean that this well field will become contamination is available in our Source Water Assessment report.
+This does not mean that this well field will become contaminated, only that conditions are such that the ground water could be impacted by potential contaminant sources.
+More information is available in our Source Water Assessment report.
 For a copy of the report contact Gallia Rural Water at (740) 446-9221.